How To Find, Use, and Not Go Too Crazy Over Your FTP

 How to Use FTP

 FTP is the foundation for your training zones (zones 1–5 or more, depending on the system).
 A training plan mixes efforts across these zones—the “special sauce” comes from how a coach balances them.
+A workout could look like: X minutes at 90% FTP OR Endurance ride with a target NP of X watts.

 FTP Isn’t the Only Thing